Alternative Americas: Science Fiction and Speculative Futures

-To understand what is at stake in imagining alternate worlds and futures for Native, African American, Caribbean, and Latin American writers, we will examine novels, stories, films, graphic novels, video games, and other media and will draw on methodologies from literary and media studies, art history, critical race studies, and more.
+To understand what is at stake in imagining alternate worlds and futures for Native, African American, Latinx, and Asian American writers, we will examine novels, stories, films, graphic novels, video games, and other media and will draw on methodologies from literary and media studies, art history, critical race studies, and more.
 Questions we will consider include: How does science fiction engage the colonization of the Americas?
 How do science fiction genres draw on and transform contemporary science, both as a possibility of freedom and to critique a field that has been used to constrain some peoples’ freedoms?
 What alternative Americas do these artists envision, and how do they differ from present or historical realities?
-This course will include visits to NU media labs to experiment with virtual reality spaces; trips to Chicago-area theater performances, art museums, and archives; and (if funded) a visit to Indigenous mounds.

 Samuel R. Delany, Babel-17 (1966)